-The study phase includes the Front End Engineering and Design (FEED) which was initiated in the beginning of 2013.
-Detailed engineering studies started in November 2013 and will be followed by material and services tendering, equipment ordering and procurement.
-The condensate pipeline installation is planned for February 2015 and will last approximately one year.
+Front End Engineering Design started in 2011 and will be followed by material and services tendering, equipment ordering and procurement.
+The gas export pipeline installation is planned for 2014 and will last approximately one year.

 The project design and the pipeline route selection were based on environmental sensitivities, economic considerations of pipeline construction costs and spatial extent.